-- s.
+- q.
 Contribution to Transportation and Mobility Infrastructure.
 Development and redevelopment within the OAO requiring a conditional use approval shall contribute to the cost of transportation and mobility improvements prior to permitting based upon the estimated cost to fund the design, engineering, permitting, and construction of those transportation and mobility projects within or proximate to the OAO that are impacted by such development or redevelopment.
-The owner and developer of a project shall enter into an agreement with the City, as part of conditional use approval. addressing the project's contribution to transportation infrastructure, as part of conditional use approval.
-In the event the City establishes a mobility fee, road impact fee, special assessment or other funding mechanism a project's payment of such required fee may satisfy requirements of this policy.
-Incorporates City Attorney Comments - t.
-Stormwater Management: To increase efficiency of land use, at the discretion of the Director of Planning and Transportation, stormwater management systems serving multiple building developments may be considered provided such systems are made available before certificate of occupancy and recorded with a legal instrument acceptable to the City Attorney.
+The owner and developer of a project shall enter into an agreement with the City, as part of conditional use approval addressing the project's contribution to transportation infrastructure.
+In the event the City establishes a mobility fee, road impact fee, special assessment or other funding mechanism a project's payment of such required fee may satisfy requirements of this policy. - r.
+Stormwater Management: To increase efficiency of land use, at the discretion of the Director of Planning and Transportation or the Director of Public Works, stormwater management systems serving multiple building developments may be considered provided such systems are made available before certificate of occupancy and recorded with a legal instrument acceptable to the City with review and advice from the City Attorney. - s.

-u.
 Orange Avenue Overlay District Subareas and Standards for Development.
 The subarea map depicted below delineates the different subareas of the OAO and the specific standards, requirements and opportunities for each subarea.
 Each subarea has unique characteristics, issues and opportunities.